jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our culture and tools.

-**The Life Star**: A rulebook based on Techvolution that's governed by human technological adaption and natural selection.
+**the Life Star**: A rulebook based on Techvolution that's governed by human technological adaption and natural selection.
 It makes sure humanity never again lets antagonism stall our upgrade to the next technological age.

 **Plot**: Getting the extras to step up, grab hold of society's new digital levers of power, and become player gods who replace their ruling philosophy with Techvolution and thereby establish the era of mass-collaboration inside the Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HatefulVibrantGemsbuck' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Our civilizations have always had problems.
 It’s up to regular people to use new tools to solve them.
 Today, it’s our turn.
 Let’s get started.
 [Credit: Tech Insider](https://www.youtube.com/watch?v=2HubIBlnvko)_

 # ACT ONE